 Why do we want stalls on our bathrooms, after all?

 But to end the discussion there would be selfish.
 Everyone who ever told me something in confidence would be betrayed.
 I only write half of my text messages, after all.
-For all of them to be released to the world would be to betray the trust of the people who came out to me, who asked for my advice after they were raped, who came to me for advice about that bad relationship.
+For all of them to be released to the world would be to betray the trust of the people who came out to me, who asked for my advice after they hit difficult times, who came to me for advice about that bad relationship.
 They all had something to hide.
 So I guess I do too.